Publish-header

 ➡️ Find the full list of Great Lent and Holy Week services here.

-Exterior Restoration of Saint George: Scaffolding is up!
+Exterior Restoration of Saint George: Our new stained glass has been installed!

-It is official: Work has commenced at Saint George!
+We're nearing the finish line: Work is almost done at Saint George!
 This restoration is the result of many years of both fundraising and planning.
 We are happy that we will be making a “50-year investment” in our community.
 Here are several highlights of the restoration, which include both “seen” and “unseen” items:

 • New steel underground framework to address our collapsing sidewalk DONE!